Def Leppard: Def Leppard, Diamond Star Halos and Drastic Symphonies (2015–2023)

 On 15 March 2022, Def Leppard announced their twelfth studio album, Diamond Star Halos.
 The album is named after a lyric in the Marc Bolan-penned T. Rex song "Get It On".
 On 17 March, the band released the lead single, "Kick".
-The album released on 27 May, receiving moderate to positive reviews, reaching Number 10 on the US Billboard 200.
+The album released on 27 May, received generally positive reviews, reaching Number 10 on the US Billboard 200 and Number 5 in the UK (it also charted in the top 10 in many other territories).
 'Diamond Star Halos' is the band's highest-charting album since 1992's Adrenalize.
+It was supported by a worldwide Stadium Tour with Mötley Crüe seeing the band headline Wembley Stadium in London for the first time.

 In January 2023, Joe Elliot was featured on a new version of Ghost's single Spillways released as Ghost and Def Leppard.

 On 16 March 2023, a teaser video was uploaded to the official Def Leppard YouTube channel, announcing an album titled Drastic Symphonies.
 The album was released on 19 May and featured 16 tracks from previous albums reworked, stripped, or re-recorded.
 All tracks feature newly composed orchestra combined with most of the original vocals, performed by the Royal Philharmonic Orchestra.
-The album reached number 4 on the UK album chart, making this their highest chart position for many years.
+The album reached number 4 on the UK album chart, making this their highest chart position in the UK since 1995's Vault: Def Leppard Greatest Hits (1980–1995).